 - Physical symptoms like headaches or stomachaches.

-The good news?
-Parents donโt have to feel helpless.
-By understanding what test anxiety looks likeโand reframing it as something both manageable and temporaryโthey can start taking small steps to help their child build resilience.
+It's helpful to understand what test anxiety looks like and to reframe it as both manageable and temporary.
+Parents can take small steps to help their child build resilience.

 The Truth About Anxiety (Hint: Not All of It Is Bad!)